apache/arrow/docs/source/cpp/tables.rst

 Record batches can be sent between implementations, such as via :ref:`IPC <format-ipc>` or via the :doc:`C Data Interface <../format/CDataInterface>`.
-Tables and chunked arrays, on the other hand, are concepts in the C++ implementation (and its bindings), not in the Arrow format itself, so they aren't directly portable.
+Tables and chunked arrays, on the other hand, are concepts in the C++ implementation, not in the Arrow format itself, so they aren't directly portable.

 However, a table can be converted to and built from a sequence of record batches easily without needing to copy the underlying array buffers.